MartinEvandt/openc2-ap-er/oc2edr.md

     * MUST respond with status code 500
     * SHOULD respond with "Cannot access device" in the status text

-#### 2.3.3.2 Contain file
+#### 2.3.4.2 Contain file
-Puts a file into quarantine, rendering it inaccessible to the user of the machine and unable to execute on the endpoint.
+Puts a file into quarantine, rendering it inaccessible to the user of the machine and unable to execute on the Endpoint.

 OpenC2 Producers that send 'contain file' Commands: